ankane/blazer/README.md

 # class name of the user model
 # user_class: User

-# method name for the user model
+# method name for the current user
+# user_method: current_user

+# method name for the display name
 # user_name: name

 # email to send checks from